-- The drive select lever is in the neutral or park position. - The rear brake lever or brake pedal is applied with the drive select lever in any position.
-However, it is recommended to shift into the neutral or park position before starting the engine. - 3.
-Apply the rear brake lever or brake pedal. - 4.
+The drive select lever is in the neutral or park position.

+- 3. Apply the rear brake lever or brake pedal. - 4.
 Completely close the throttle lever and start the engine by pushing the start switch.
+NOTICE: For maximum engine life, never accelerate hard when the engine is cold!

+[ECB00162]

-If the engine fails to start, release the start switch, then push it again.
+If the engine fails to start, release the start switch. then push it again.
 Pause a few seconds before the next attempt.
 Each cranking should be as short as possible to preserve battery energy.
 Do not crank the engine more than 10 seconds on each attempt.